top of page

 • 4 min read

-Updated: 5 days ago
+Updated: Jul 5

-1) Big Wedding Photography Companies (Marketing giants)
+1) Big Wedding Photography Companies (Marketing Giants)

-After the wedding, your photos might be sent overseas to someone who wasn’t there to edit them.
-That person didn’t see the tears, the laughter, or the little moments that made your day special.
-So the photos can feel a bit plain or miss the heart of the day.
+After your wedding, your photos may be sent overseas for editing.
+The editors weren’t there to witness the tears, laughter, or those special moments that made your day unique.
+As a result, the photos can feel flat or disconnected from the real heart of the event.

 Bad wedding photography from a cheap wedding photographer

-3) The “Still Learning” Photographer (Fake confidence type)
+3) The “Still Learning” Photographer (Fake Confidence Type)

 A new, cheap wedding photographer feels incompetent

-• My full attention from start to finish
+• My full attention from start to finish.

-• All photos edited by me right here in the Bay Area
+• All photos edited by me, right here in the Bay Area.

 Let’s Capture Your Day Beautifully